ChristianSneffeFleischer/MachineLearningExam/README.md

 To be able to run our code and reproduce the results, there are a few things to consider:

 * the initial data is inside the 'data' folder, which is important to note, when reproducing the results
-* our custom made lda.py & bayes.py are in the repository, and are both already loaded into main.ipynb
+* our custom made lda.py and bayes.py are in the repository, and are both already loaded into main.ipynb
 * the main.ipynb contains all the code needed to be run, EXCEPT for the CNN classification ...
-* ... which is all inside the CNN.ipynb & can be run explicitly from that notebook.
+* ... which is all inside the CNN.ipynb and can be run explicitly from that notebook.

 ### Authors